Paris - Monaco

 Eurocord Monacord history

-MONACORD, “The international Observatory on Sickle Cell Disease”, is a division of Eurocord born in 2012 thanks to the support of Prince Albert II and the Principality of Monaco’s Government.
-Monacord is hosted, since November 2013, in the “Centre Scientifique de Monaco”, as part of its Department of Medical Biology thanks to an agreement between the “Centre Scientifique de Monaco” and the Eurocord association.
-The goals of Monacord are to formulate clinical recommendations for the management of sickle cell disease and other hemoglobinopathies, to develop and coordinate actions for the diagnosis and treatment of sickle cell disease, especially by hematopoietic stem cell transplantation and other innovative cell therapies, and to disseminate knowledge on these topics, particularly in developing countries, for example in Africa.
+MONACORD is a project of EUROCORD born in 2012 thanks to the support of HSH Prince Albert II and the Government of the Principality of Monaco.
+MONACORD is hosted at the Centre Scientifique de Monaco (CSM), as a part of its Department of Medical Biology.
+The goals of MONACORD include the development of clinical recommendations for the management of sickle cell disease (SCD) and other hemoglobinopathies, and the launch and coordination of projects designed to improve the diagnosis and treatment of SCD, including hematopoietic stem cell transplantation and other innovative cell therapies.
+MONACORD also aims to disseminate knowledge on these topics, in particular to economically developing countries in Africa and elsewhere.